New and altered geographic names of Te Tau ihu

 Te Atiawa and Ngāti Tama note that, as the name implies, the black tree fern was once plentiful and provided resources to the iwi.
 This was a pa site, an occupational reserve, a kai basket, and there was a waka landing site at McKee Domain.
 This was also a trading beach.

 - Te Waikoropupū River

-A stream flowing from the northern end of Walker Ridge generally northeast into Takaka River approximately 1 km northwest of Takaka.
-Spelling alteration from Waikoropupu River (“Te” and macron added to a recorded name).
+A stream flowing from the northern end of Walker Ridge, generally northeast into the Takaka River, approximately 1 km northwest of Takaka.
+There is a spelling alteration from Waikoropupu River (“Te” and macron added to a recorded name).
 The English meaning for Te Waikoropupū is the bubbling spring waters.
 Te Atiawa and Ngāti Tama state that the river is in the sacred valley for Te Atiawa, outlined in evidence in Te Atiawa Tribunal hearing at Motueka.
-Ngāti Rarua translates this name as “Bubbling Waters” and notes that this is the home of the kaitiaki Huriawa who was responsible for keeping the waterways of Mohua clear and pristine.
+Ngāti Rarua translates this name as “Bubbling Waters” and notes that this is the home of the kaitiaki Huriawa, who was responsible for keeping the waterways of Mohua clear and pristine.
 The waters have been utilised for many sacred occasions, such as blessings, cleansing and revitalisation of the unwell.
 Manawhenua iwi always offer karakia before entering this sacred place.

 - Tokangawhā / Split Apple Rock

 A rock just off the coast of Towers Bay adjacent to Tokongawha Point, approximately 2 km north of Kaiteriteri.
 Ngāti Tama and Te Atiawa note that the split is one of the boundary markers.